 Their number is usually limited only by the ports available on the receiver.

-To transmit the multi-room audio-video signal a distributor is necessary.
+To transmit the multi-room audio-video signal, a distributor is necessary.

-This takes the signal from the source and magnifies it to reach other rooms.
+The video distributor takes the signal from the source and magnifies it to reach other rooms.

 There are available in many different forms, mostly depending on the type and quality of video transmission sent.

-Last, but certainly not least, each multi-room audio-video system needs to have controls.
+Last, but certainly not least, each multi-room audio-video system needs to have adjustments.
 Depending on the complexity of the system, controls maybe only at the source, or individual control pads may be placed in each room.